 Honey bees are incredibly social insects.
 They live together in big groups with other bees in an organized society that scientists call eusocial, which means every bee has a job to do.
 This could be caring for larvae, gathering food, cleaning the hive, or many other jobs.
 Because of this, it’s essential that bees know how to communicate with each other.

-The above video shows a fascinating look at the behavior of a colony of bees in their hive.
-One bee performs a little dance where she walks in a circle, then does a wiggle, and walks in the opposite direction, repeating her wiggle.
-Beekeepers call this the waggle dance, and it’s how bees communicate to other bees that they have discovered a food source and where it’s located.
+Researchers have observed an odd bee behavior: dancing.
+The tiny bees perform a routine of sorts, walking in a circle before doing a wiggle.
+She will then walk in the opposite direction, repeating her wiggle.
+Beekeepers call this the waggle dance, and it’s how bees communicate to other bees that they have discovered a food source and tell of its location.

 What Is the Bee Waggle Dance?